 Do I Need to Back Up Active Directory?

 Many times I have heard from my fellow administrators that if you have multiple (3, 8, etc.) domain controllers that are distributed across different geographic location, you don’t need to back up your AD at all.
 Since with multiple DCs you have provided domain fault tolerance.
 It is the schema when the simultaneous failure of all DCs tends to 0, and if one of the domain controllers fails, you can quickly deploy a new one on the same site and remove the old one using ntdsutil.

-However, in my practice I have come across various scenarios when all domain controllers turned out to be damaged: in one case all domain controllers (although there were more than 20 of them in different cities) were encrypted due to a domain admin password capture by a ransomware using the mimikatz tool (to prevent these scenarios see “How to Protect Windows Against Mimikatz?” and“Securing Administrators Groups in Active Directory”), in another case a replication of a damaged NTDS.DIT file resulted in a domain failure.
+However, in my practice I have come across various scenarios when all domain controllers turned out to be damaged: in one case all domain controllers (although there were more than 20 of them in different cities) were encrypted due to a domain admin password capture by a ransomware using the mimikatz tool, in another case a replication of a damaged NTDS.DIT file resulted in a domain failure.

 So you can and should back up your AD.
 You must backup at least key domain controllers and FSMO (Flexible single-master operations) role owners regularly.
 You can get the list of domain controllers with FSMO roles using this command:

 Get Last Active Directory Domain Controller Backup Date